b-gonzalez/Fluent-VBA/README.md

 # TODO: High level API design overview

-A high level design of the API.
-This is mostly been completed previously.
+I'd like to write a high-level overview of the API's design.
+This had been completed previously but is now outdated.
 You can find a post of mine describing an older version of the API's structure on CodeReview on StackExchange [here](https://codereview.stackexchange.com/questions/267836/a-fluent-unit-testing-framework-in-vba).
-It is almost certainly at least a bit outdated.
-So when I have some time I will take some time to create a post with an updated API design on this project.
+I will likely be updating this within the coming weeks.

 # Contacting me